Carbohydrate Digestion and Absorption

 GLUT4 is a key glucose transporter found on muscle and adipose tissue.
 This transporter is unique because to function properly it is dependent on proper insulin signaling.
 Under normal conditions, pancreatic beta-cells respond to an increase in blood glucose levels by secreting insulin into the bloodstream.
 Insulin receptors are located on skeletal muscle and adipose tissue that bind insulin under these conditions.
 Once insulin is bound this sends a phosphatidylinositol-3-kinase signal cascade within the cell that releases stored GLUT4 from golgi apparatus in the form of a GLUT4 storage vesicle (GSV).
 The GSV carries GLUT4 to the cell membrane, releases it and allows for passive diffusion of glucose into the cell.

-, Type 2 Diabetes and other chronic conditions (DeFronzo 2010).
+Insulin insensitivity is a condition that is associated with obesity, Type 2 Diabetes and other chronic conditions (DeFronzo 2010).
 It occurs when the muscle and adipose tissue cells become unresponsive to this insulin signal for cellular glucose uptake resulting in elevated blood glucose levels.
 Because glucose remains in the blood, the pancreas secretes additional insulin to continue to work on getting glucose into cells and also stimulates gluconeogenesis (biosynthesis of glucose by the liver) because it thinks the cells are deprived of glucose.
-When this is a continuous occurrence, the pancreatic beta-cells become overworked and stop producing sufficient insulin resulting in long-term hyperglycemia leading to Type 2 Diabetes, heart disease and other vascular disease.
+When this is a continuous occurrence, the pancreatic beta-cells become overworked and stop producing sufficient insulin resulting in long-term hyperglycemia leading to Type 2 Diabetes, heart diseaseand other vascular disease.
 There are several mechanisms that have been hypothesized as playing a role in the mechanism of a cell becoming unresponsive to the insulin signal such as inflammation, genetics and epigenetics.
 One studied mechanism is lipotoxicity in which excess fat buildup within the body results in fat residing on or within cellular space.
 This can result in disruption of the insulin pathway by cellular damage and inflammation.

 For individuals who suffer from hyperglycemia, diet can play a key role for controlling their blood level of glucose throughout the day.
 Carbohydrate-containing food have been categorized by a glycemic index.
 This index is an indication of the absorption rate of monosaccharides from the small intestine after consuming carbohydrate-containing food (Atkinson, Foster-Powell, and Brand-Miller 2008; Dodd et al. 2011).

-The index ranges from 1-100 where 100 is the reference of the fastest absorption potential and often symbolized by white bread.
-As a rule of thumb, foods higher in fiber and lower in fat have a lower glycemic index and more processed foods (decreased fiber content) have a higher glycemic index (Table [tab:glycemic index]).
+The index ranges from 1–100 where 100 is the reference of the fastest absorption potential and often symbolized by white bread.
+As a rule of thumb, foods higher in fiber and lower in fat have a lower glycemic index and more processed foods (decreased fiber content) have a higher glycemic index (Table \(\ref{tab:glycemic index}\)).
 The glycemic index is a tool that can be used to help educate individuals on proper food choices to help control flux of carbohydrate absorption and to help maintain a steady level of blood glucose when consuming food and throughout the day.
+The glycemic index is not a perfect tool, however, as it does not take into account the amount of carbohydrate in a food.
+For example, watermelon has a high glycemic index but low carbohydrate content, so it is not a significant source of glucose.
+The glycemic load is a more accurate measure of the impact of a food on blood glucose levels as it takes into account both the glycemic index and the amount of carbohydrate in a serving of food (Atkinson, Foster-Powell, and Brand-Miller 2008).

 Because of the innovation of domesticating milk-producing animals, humans are a unique mammal because this allows us the opportunity to continue to drink milk and eat milk-based food products beyond the lactation period (Itan et al. 2009).
 Over time some humans developed a genetic polymorphism in the lactase gene resulting in sufficient production of lactase throughout adulthood when there is continuous exposure to lactose-containing foods.
 Because milk-producing agriculture is a recent event in regard to evolution this polymorphism is thought to arise from a high frequency haplotype due to the benefit of ingesting lactose in cultures that raise milk-producing animals (Harvey et al. 1998; Itan et al. 2009).
 Individuals lacking this polymorphism will have a decline in lactase production and will start to have symptoms of lactose intolerance in early childhood.